 I think it’s high time we gave this fantastic bean the recognition it deserves!

 One of my favourite ways of serving black beans is in a richly flavoured soup.
 For children, the soup can easily be blended to produce a smoother soup.

-For lunch or a light dinner, we like to serve this soup with a couple of segments of wholegrain tortilla.
-For a main dinner, we often add a side dish of cornbread.
+For lunch or a light dinner, we like to serve this soup with a couple of segments of toasted wholegrain tortilla.
+For a main dinner, we love a slice or two of freshly baked cornbread.

-Hands on time: 10 minutes Cooking time: 20 minutes
+Hands on time: 15 minutes Ready in: 45 minutes

 1 tsp ground cumin